 About Kim LaMontagne, MBA

 Kim is an International Speaker, Trainer, and Author.
-She is also a Teacher and State Trainer with National Alliance on Mental Illness, a member of the Dartmouth Hitchcock - Campaign to Combat Behavioral Health Stigma and Discrimination, and the Director of the USA Chapter of The Uncommon Woman, International Chapters.
+She is also a Teacher and State Trainer with National Alliance on Mental Health, a member of the Dartmouth Hitchcock - Campaign to Combat Behavioral Health Stigma and Discrimination, and the Director of the USA Chapter of The Uncommon Woman, International Chapters.

 Kim is a thought leader on the topic of mental health in the workplace for Show Me Your Stethoscope (a facebook group of 640,000 nurses and healthcare professionals) and is a featured speaker on HR Maximizer and The What Now Movement.
 She has also presented her content at conferences and healthcare organizations and recently joined forces with John Broderick, Former Chief Justice of NH Supreme Court, to deliver a virtual Nursing Grand Rounds presentation at Dartmouth Hitchcock Medical Center.